3 Things You May Not Know About Renting a Dumpster

 Dumpster Placement May Violate City Codes

 It is important that you make room on your property before renting a dumpster if you are renting for a residential project.
-Dumpsters cannot be placed on a street in front of a property for residential use.
+You cannot place dumpsters on a street in front of a property for residential use.
 Dumpsters can be traffic hazards and may violate local city codes.
 If you do not have space on your property for a dumpster, it is important that you contact local city government offices to determine if you need a permit to place a dumpster on your street.

 Dumping Some Items May Cost More